hfour/h4bff/docs/1-Guides/Introduction.md

     RPCServiceRegistry --Request--> HelloService
 ```

 <figcaption> A simple app.
-The RPCServiceRegistry singleton instantiates HelloService on every JSONRPC request with the metod `hello.sayHello`, calling the method. </figcaption>
+The RPCServiceRegistry singleton instantiates HelloService on every JSONRPC request with the method `hello.sayHello`, calling the method. </figcaption>
 </figure>

 When the plugin is loaded into the app, it will gain a new RPC method called `hello.sayHello`.